 Side-by-Side Comparison: American vs. Canadian vs. English

-All three types share the same core character — friendly, loyal, and highly intelligent — but their physical differences are meaningful enough to influence your decision.
+All three types share the same core character, friendly, loyal, and highly intelligent, but their physical differences are meaningful enough to influence your decision.
 Use this table as a quick-reference guide:

-| Trait | American Golden | Canadian Golden | English (British) Golden |
+| Trait | American | Canadian | English (British) |

 |---|---|---|---|